Seagate/cortx-k8s/GLOSSARY.md

 The kubelet uses [readiness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) to know when a container is ready to start accepting traffic.
 A Pod is considered ready when all of its containers are ready.
 One use of this signal is to control which Pods are used as backends for Services.
 When a Pod is not ready, it is removed from Service load balancers.

+### Release Engineering (RE)

+Release Engineering (RE) - a software development team, likely a part of the CORTX dev team.

+### SAS (enclosure) network (in CORTX Halo solution context)

+SAS (enclosure) network - provides for virtual TCP/IP connection between the server and the attached enclosure.
+Uses IP-over-SCSI technology over LSI SAS HBA.
+Provides for in-band management of the enclosure.
+It is a closed network.

+### Server

+Server - a 1U HPE ProLiant DL360 latest generation server.

 ### Startup Probe

 The kubelet uses [startup probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) to know when a container application has started.
 If such a probe is configured, it disables liveness and readiness checks until it succeeds, making sure those probes don't interfere with the application startup.
 This can be used to adopt liveness checks on slow starting containers, preventing the kubelet from terminating them before they are up and running.

+### Storage Set (in CORTX Halo solution context)

+Storage Set - a single Storage Set shall contain a uniform set of hardware.
+It applies to the servers, and storage hard drives.
+Different Storage Sets within the same cluster may be created using different hardware options.

 ### Storage Set